More about: 4 Best Day Trips from Queenstown

 You can either book a tour from Queenstown in advance online or opt to book the experience once you are in town, although you should be aware that if you plan to visit during the summer or peak season months, the sites may sell out or increase in price as the rates are dynamic.

-Booking in advance will save you time and money, as you will freeze the price and get a place on these tours and then organise an itinerary that allows you to make the most of your visit.
+By booking in advance you can save time and money by freezing the price and getting a place on these tours and then organising an itinerary that allows you to make the most of your visit.
 This is ideal if you're planning a short stay in the city, which requires you to see Queenstown in 3 days or even less.

 What will I see on these tours?